lucianoratamero/django_apistar/README.rst

 .. code:: python

     from core import schemas
-    from core.models import Product
+    from core import models

-    def create_product(product: schemas.Product):
+    def create_product(product: schemas.Product) -> schemas.Product:
-        db_product = Product(**product)
+        db_product = models.Product(**product)
         db_product.save()
         return http.Response(content=schemas.Product(db_product.__dict__), status=201)

-As intended, all the data validation is at the schemas, and everything is handled my API Star.
+As intended, all the data validation is at the schemas, and everything is handled gracefully by API Star.

 Implementing tests
 ''''''''''''''''''

-To test your API Star views, we can make use of the whole Django test framework.
-The only main difference is that we can’t use Django’s test client, since it’s tuned to work with Django views.
-We can, though, use API Star’s own test client:
+To test your API Star views, we provide a hybrid ``TestClient`` that is API Star aware and a custom TestCase, leveraging Django's own ``TestCase`` by including the ``reverse_url`` method from API Star's router:

 .. code:: python

-    from django.test import TestCase
-    from apistar.test import TestClient
-    from model_mommy import mommy
+    from django_apistar.test import TestCase #  our custom TestCase from model_mommy import mommy
-    from django_apistar.apps import App

     from core import models, schemas